MorgDzh/Modern-Bank-App/README.md

 ## Intoduction

-Modern UI/UX website using React.js & Tailwind CSS for banking use.
+Modern responsive UI/UX website using React.js & Tailwind CSS for banking use.
+Also used tools such as vite and netlify to create it.